nitrogen76/GPS-ntp/README.md

 ^- ntp18.doctor.com              2   9   377   220   +369us[ +370us] +/-   46ms
 ^- 205.159.239.5                 2  10   377   841   -346us[ -377us] +/-   70ms`
 </pre>

+WHY would you want to do this?

+*You're a huge nerd and like playing with stuff *You're a HAM in a remote area and need good timing for protocols like FT8 *You don't trust services like pool.ntp.org